 Stellar Kids Dentistry pediatric dentists are experienced at building rapport which allows them to continue to emphasize the importance of daily dental care to a teenager’s health and self-esteem.

-Bite guards may be necessary for athletic kids and when the final orthodontic treatment is completed.
+Mouth guards may be necessary for athletic kids and when the final orthodontic treatment is completed.